pysat/pysat/docs/tutorial_custom.rst

    custom_complicated_analysis_over_season(ivm)

-The output of `custom_func_modify` will always be available from the instrument object, regardless of what level the science analysis is performed.
+The output of from these and other custom methods will always be available from the instrument object, regardless of what level the science analysis is performed.

 We can repeat the earlier DMSP example, this time using nano-kernel functionality.